vaishnavitv/vaishnavitv/README.md

 Chances are, I've either directed you here, or you've been spelunking through my website,  projects, and talks: in which case, welcome!
 Take a look around, read through my principles (listed below 👇), and let me know if you have any questions.
 Looking forward to working with you!

+## Principles I believe in

+:writing_hand:	Power of documentation
+---
+I believe in the power of documentation.
+If it is not documented it is not there.
+I love Swagger for API documentaion.
+HTTP Status : 406 Not Acceptable

 <!--
 **vaishnavitv/vaishnavitv** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.